EEN421/EEN421.github.io/_posts/2025-05-20-🔥-Tech Support,-Tongs,-and-Traegers:-Getting-Your-Grill-Online-for-Father’s-Day.md

 <br/>

 # In this Post We:
-- &#x1F575; Diagnosed why your WiFi-enabled Traeger grill refuses to connect — and why the ESP32 chip is to blame.
+- &#x1F575; Diagnosed why your WiFi-enabled Traeger grill refuses to connect — and why the ESP32 chip is to blame.<br/>

-- 🛠️ Walked through a step-by-step Eero guest network setup that works with Traeger’s picky WiFi module.
+- 🛠️ Walked through a step-by-step Eero guest network setup that works with Traeger’s picky WiFi module.<br/>

 - &#x1F525; Debunked the useless advice from vendors and support reps (static IPs?
-Seriously?).
+Seriously?).<br/>

-- &#x2714; Offered a tech-savvy dad hack to futureproof your IoT gear, especially if you’ve got a Raspberry Pi in the rack.
+- &#x2714; Offered a tech-savvy dad hack to futureproof your IoT gear, especially if you’ve got a Raspberry Pi in the rack.<br/>

-- &#x26A1; Bonus round: piped your Traeger’s grill telemetry into Microsoft Sentinel using Pi-hole DNS logging — because security professionals deserve BBQ data dashboards, too.
+- &#x26A1; Bonus round: piped your Traeger’s grill telemetry into Microsoft Sentinel using Pi-hole DNS logging — because security professionals deserve BBQ data dashboards, too.<br/>

-- 🧠 Ian’s Insights: Why Your Grill's DNS Requests Might Be More Telling Than the Smoke Signals
+- 🧠 Ian’s Insights: Why Your Grill's DNS Requests Might Be More Telling Than the Smoke Signals.<br/>

-- 🔗 Listed Helpful Links & Resources
+- 🔗 Listed Helpful Links & Resources.<br/>

 <br/><br/>

 # 📚 Thanks for Reading, and Happy Smoking!
 This coming Father’s Day weekend, your grill should be doing the hard work — not you.

 Whether you came here for the WiFi fix, the Sentinel integration, or just needed reassurance that even cybersecurity pros rage at mesh networks sometimes, I hope this guide saved you time (and maybe a brisket).
-If it helped, consider sharing it with a fellow tech dad — and don’t hesitate to reach out if you’ve got a smokin’ use case of your own to log in Sentinel.
+If it helped, consider sharing it with a fellow tech dad — _and don’t hesitate to reach out if you’ve got a smokin’ use case of your own to log in Sentinel._

 If this post saves you from burning three hours on hold with support, consider it my Father’s Day gift to you.

-Fire up the ribs.
-Pour something cold.
-And remember:
-Dad didn’t raise no default gateway.
+Fire up the ribs🍖 | Pour something cold 🍺 | And remember: **Dad didn’t raise no default gateway 😎**

-I hope this was a much fun reading as it was writing! 💥
+I hope this was a much fun reading as it was writing! 💥 _what will you BBQ next?_ 🧑‍🍳

 <br/>
 <br/>